Show All Answers

 As a rule, please do not interfere with pedestrians or traffic while riding a shared e-scooter.

-Safety training workshops and over 3,000 free helmets will be provided by Roll.
+Safety training workshops and free helmets will be provided by Roll.

 Helmets are not required, but strongly encouraged.

-No, you can leave the e-scooter in a location that is convenient for you provided you park it properly following the guidelines provided by the vendor and on the Roll Scooter Cochrane webpage (coming soon).
+No, you can leave the e-scooter in a location that is convenient for you provided you park it properly following the guidelines provided by the vendor and on the Roll Scooter Cochrane webpage.
 Roll Scooters has GPS tracking devices in their e-scooters so they can locate, collect and redistribute their vehicles as needed.

 The max speed limit is 20 km per hour with some higher traffic areas reduced to 10-15 km per hour.